khmild/S42B_Intellistep/README.md

 - M354 (ex M354 S1) - Sets if the motor dip switches were installed incorrectly (reversed) (0 is standard, 1 is inverted)
 - M500 (ex M500) - Saves the currently loaded parameters into flash
 - M907 (ex M907 V3000) - Sets the current in mA

+## Credits

+- BTT - Original code
+- CAP1Sup - Main rewrite of code
+- Misfittech - The Smart Stepper [project](https://github.com/Misfittech/nano_stepper).
+This was a large help when writing the correct stepping code.